-A: One should not sleep in his/her clothes or shoes.
-See Kitzur Shulchan Aruch Siman 71:5
+A: The Kitzur Shulchan Aruch Siman 71:5 writes that one should not sleep in his/her clothes or shoes.

 693) Q: I have heard that there is no problem with making a bracha when drinking water from a water fountain.
 How is this possible due to the fact that one can not see the water he is about to drink?

-A: Although the food/drink one is reciting a Bracha over needs to be in front of them, and preferably in their hands, while reciting the bracha, in the case of a water fountain it is not possible.
+A: Although the food/drink one is reciting a Bracha over needs to be in front of them, and preferably in their [right] hand, while reciting the bracha, in the case of a water fountain it is not always possible.

 Ideally, the water should be filled into a cup and then the Bracha recited.
 If that is not practical, the water must at least be turned on and flowing before the bracha is recited, as even though the actual water that was there when the bracha was recited is different than the water you will drink, still it is considered from the same water flow and thus isn’t a Bracha L’Vatalah.
 (See Shulchan Aruch Siman 206:6 regarding one who drinks from a flowing stream.
 See also Shu”t Rivevos Ephraim Vol. 3 Siman 129)